• mongolian horses

 Our Treks

-Ikhnart Rocks Wilderness Ger Camp Argali Sheep of Dornogobi Introduction A journey to the Eastern Gobi is an intimate and very unique experience.
+Ikhnart Rocks Wilderness Winter Argali Sheep of Dornogobi Introduction A journey to the Eastern Gobi is an intimate and very unique experience.
 The Ikh Nartiin Chuluu Plateau has rich and unique landscapes consisting of granite rock formations, but also semi-arid steppes, small vernal pools, and springs with small stands of elms and poplars.
-Ikh [...]
+Ikh Nart [...]

-Birding in the West Introduction Mongolia is a superb birding destination.
-The vast Gobi Desert, which covers one third of Mongolia, Altai Mountain range and the endless steppes with lakes and rivers all remote, beautiful, fascinating and full of birds.
-Western Mongolia is home to almost 500 species of birds which include globally scarce species [...]
+Birding in the East Introduction Mongolia is a superb birding destination.
+The Eastern Mongolia is rich with wildlife and endless steppes with lakes, all remote, beautiful, fascinating and full of birds.
+It is home to around 497 species of birds which include globally scarce species such as Bar-headed Goose, Swan Goose, Siberian Crane, Hooded Crane, [...]

 What our guests say